Miniature Dachshund Puppies for Sale in Statesville, NC

 Q:Why do Statesville families choose The Puppy Lodge for their Miniature Dachshund?

-A:Statesville families choose The Puppy Lodge because of what they can verify.
+A:Statesville families choose The Puppy Lodge because you can check everything we tell you.
 Every parent dog is health and genetic tested before producing a litter, Danville Veterinary Clinic visits our kennel every week to examine our adults and newborns, and every puppy goes through Early Neurological Stimulation from day three through day sixteen.
 The Puppy Lodge holds Purdue University Canine Care Program certification, and every puppy comes home with their Canine Care Certified documentation, AKC registration, current vaccinations, deworming, a microchip, and a blanket carrying mom's scent.
 Seven kids have been hands-on with every litter from birth through go-home day in a climate-controlled kennel with heated tile floors, geothermal cooling, and large indoor and outdoor play areas.
-We back every puppy with a 3-year health guarantee covering genetic and congenital conditions, and we've been raising and breeding puppies for over 13 years.
+We back every puppy with a 3-year health guarantee covering genetic and congenital conditions, and we've been doing this for over 13 years.